privacore/helppages-findx/en/faq/monetisation.md

 # How do findx earn money
 We've based our earnings on a well known model, of displaying ads related to the search queries.
 To create transparency about it we mark it clearly when you see an ad or find an affiliate result.
-_Example: _When you search for Tennis, we can show you an ad for a pair of tennis shoes - no need to know your previous searches for that.
+_Example_: When you search for Tennis, we can show you an ad for a pair of tennis shoes - no need to know your previous searches for that.

 ## Contextual ads from partners
 We never disclose your IP address or other information that can identify you to our partners.
 We only let them see the search term, your geographical region (country/state) and language.
 If you click the ad, you are of course in their hands (and so is your IP address), but you search in complete privacy until you click.